 Why do people make mistakes? - Lisa Forte & Egress Chief Marketing Officer Clint Poole

 Lisa Forte, founder of Red Goat Cybersecurity LLP, explores the psychology behind why people make mistakes at work and how these errors can lead to cybersecurity incidents.
-Lisa also discusses the impact of security mistakes for individuals and organisations, before offering her advice on how to mitigate the risk of accidental insider data breaches.
+Lisa also discusses the impact of security mistakes for individuals and organizations, before offering her advice on how to mitigate the risk of accidental insider data breaches.

 Why do people break the rules? – Michael Platt and Egress CEO Tony Pepper

-Egress CEO Tony Pepper is joined by leading neuroscientist Michael Platt to try to answer a complex question: what motivates people to break their organisation’s rules?
+Egress CEO Tony Pepper is joined by leading neuroscientist Michael Platt to try to answer a complex question: what motivates people to break their organization’s rules?
 Michael shares his insight into why people decide to disobey rules, and how this can be influenced by a multitude of factors, including power dynamics and personality types.
-Michael offers guidance for organisations looking to understand and prevent data breaches caused by insiders who violate security protocols.
+Michael offers guidance for organizations looking to understand and prevent data breaches caused by insiders who violate security protocols.